clnsmth/py-pkg-cookiecutter/README.md

 - Initialize a new GitHub repository for the project.
 - Grant GitHub Actions write permissions to enable merge of releases back into the development branch, which prevents possible downstream merge conflicts.
 Select `Settings > Actions > General > Workflow permissions > Read and write permissions`.
 Create a personal access token and add it to the GitHub repository as a secret with the name `RELEASE_TOKEN`.
 - Push the local repository to the remote (make sure the development branch is pushed, otherwise the CD pipeline will fail).
-- Enable branch protection rules following: TODO: Add reference to steps within this package
+- Enable the following branch protection rules:
+  - Require a pull request approval before merging
+  - Require status checks to pass before merging
+  - Require branches to be up to date before merging
+  - Require conversation resolution before merging
+  - Require linear history

 ## Read the Docs